 I am also conducting research into identifying lameness/gait in Komodo dragons (Varanus komodoensis), which has vastly increased my understanding of the importance of husbandry/environmental parameters, behaviour and how this manifests itself anatomically and predisposes an animal to lameness.
 My hopes are to develop a numerical grading system for use by keepers and veterinary professionals in the zoo industry.
 From this research I have also been asked to consult with major collections, such as ZSL London and the Madras crocodile bank and centre for herpotology (India), on the current condition of their dragons gait.

 As well as treating a variety of species with varying pathologies (including Rhino, Gorilla, Giraffe, Komodo dragons, Tapir, Coati, to name a few), I have delivered numerous talks and workshops for, and in conjunction with a variety of zoological organisation (British Veterinary Zoological Society, ABWAK, RAWG, BIAZA, Southern Veterinary Zoological Symposium), on the importance of a holistic approach and behaviour for musculoskeletal and neurological health.
 After my first year of being invited to deliver a lecture at the British veterinary zoological society, I was kindly invited to become an associate member of the organisation, which historically only included vets and veterinary nurse members.

-As well as working for a BIAZA collection, I am also an active member of a number of organisations.
+As well as working for a BIAZA collections, I am also an active member of a number of organisations.